brainworxx/kreXX-TYPO3-Extension/includekrexx/Documentation/Index.rst

 		en

 	:Description:
-		kkreXX is a php debugger with a fatal error handler.
+		kreXX is a php debugger with a fatal error handler.
 It displays debug information about objects and variables in it's own draggable output.

 	:Keywords:
-		debug,debugging,object,analysis
+		debug, debugging, object, analysis

 	:Copyright:
 		2015